codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the pirate say on his 80th birthday?
-Aye Matey!
+What did the green grape say to the purple grape?
+BREATH!!

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. Prodigy
+ 1. Super Dense Coding
- 2. CompuServe
+ 2. Quantum Entanglement
- 3. Quantum Link
+ 3. Quantum Programming
- 4. GEnie
+ 4. Quantum Teleportation

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  Quantum Teleportation
 </details>